13 Cheap and Easy Ways to Celebrate the Full Moon

 How Do I Harness the Energy of the Full Moon?

 We’ve all been there—it’s Full Moon and you want to get witchy, but you don’t have anything planned.
 Whether you are a new witch who isn't sure where to start when it comes to Full Moon rituals, or a seasoned witch who just needs some new inspiration, here are some options to play with.

 The following ideas are all low- to no-cost and require minimal supplies beyond common household items.
-They can be done on their own as the sole working, or you can combine them to create a bigger ritual.
-You can choose to create sacred space first, or just dive into the activities.
+These ideas can be used on their own or be combined to create a bigger ritual.
+You can choose to create sacred space first or just dive into the activities.
 Trust your intuition and do what feels right in the moment.